livjuergensen/InSilicoPurification/README.md

 - **Functions:** The workflow uses MNPpreprocessIllumina and MNPpredict_betas for preprocessing and prediction (Capper et al., 2018).
 If these functions are not available, equivalent alternatives (e.g., minfi::preprocessIllumina, custom predict functions) can be used.

 ### Set up & Installations
-Install required R packages if not already installed.
+Install required packages if not already installed.
 ```R
 install.packages("BiocManager")
 BiocManager::install("minfi")